Emigration from Hong Kong

 Emigration from Hong Kong refers to the migration of Hong Kong residents away from Hong Kong.
 Reasons for migration range from livelihood hardships, such as the high cost of living and educational pressures, to economic opportunities elsewhere, such as expanded opportunities in mainland China following the Reform and Opening-Up, to various political events, such as the Japanese invasion of Hong Kong during the Second World War, the 1967 unrest, uncertainties leading up to the 1997 handover, and the 2019–2020 unrest.
 The largest community of Hong Kongers living outside of Hong Kong is in Mainland China, followed by the US, Canada and the UK.

 History

 Japanese occupation

-Governor Mark Young surrendered Hong Kong to the Empire of Japan on 25 December 1941, after the British colonial authorities lost the Battle of Hong Kong against the invading Japanese forces.
-The occupation lasted for three years and eight months until Japan surrendered at the end of the Second World War.
-As a result, the population of Hong Kong dwindled from 1.6 million in 1941 to 600,000 in 1945.
+Governor Mark Aitchison Young surrendered British Hong Kong to the Empire of Japan on 25 December 1941 after Allied forces were defeated by the invading Japanese military.
+The ensuing occupation lasted for three years and eight months until the surrender of Japan in August 1945, which marked the end of World War II in Asia.
+As a result of the Japanese occupation, the population of Hong Kong dwindled from 1.6 million in 1941 to 600,000 in 1945.